ameysunu/-Developer-Circles-Community-Challenge/README.md

 ```
 import App from "./components/App"
 ```
-Here, you can skip the **.jsx** extension in the end of App, as React would automatically figure that out.
+Here, you can skip the **.jsx** extension at the end of App, as React would automatically figure that out.
 Now, inside our ``ReactDOM.render`` we can add the render by simply calling
 ```
 <App> <App/>
 ```